Foundation Policies and Procedures

 Financial Aid Disbursements

-To award a scholarship, fellowship, or other form of financial aid to a student, the Fund Manager must submit a disbursement request form or spreadsheet to the Foundation.
-The Foundation will disburse all financial aid funds to the Office of Student Accounts to be deposited to the student’s account.
+To award a student a scholarship, fellowship, or other form of financial aid, the Fund Manager must submit a disbursement request form or spreadsheet to the Foundation.
+The Foundation will disburse all financial aid funds to the Office of Student Accounts to be deposited into the student’s account.
 Generally, no funds will be disbursed directly to a student.

 Prize or Award Funds

 Donors may establish funds to give a student a prize for a competitive activity related to their academic career or studies.
 The Fund Manager for a Prize or Award fund will generally be the Dean of the academic unit most involved with the area of the competitive activity being rewarded.
-Recipients of prizes should generally be selected by March of each year so they can receive their award by the time of Commencement at the end of the year.
+Recipients of prizes or awards should generally be selected by March of each year so they can receive their awards by the end of the academic year.

-Prizes and awards are amounts received primarily in recognition of charitable, scientific, educational, artistic, literary, civic achievement, or as the result of entering a contest.
-All prizes and awards (with the exception of qualified scholarships) are includible in gross income (IRS code Sec.74(a); Re. § 1.74-1(b)) unless all of the following conditions are met:
+Prizes and awards are amounts received primarily in recognition of charitable, scientific, educational, artistic, literary, or civic achievement or as the result of entering a contest.
+All prizes and awards (with the exception of qualified scholarships) are includible in the gross income of the recipient unless certain conditions are met.

 IRS Reporting Requirements

-Awards or prizes to employees and students are taxable if they are in recognition of achievements.
-Selection criteria and documentation are required in order to process the payment.
+Awards or prizes to employees and students are generally taxable and are reported as taxable income.
+Selection criteria and documentation are required to process the payment.
 Payments for services rendered are taxable and reportable on Form 1099 if the total paid in a calendar year exceeds the regulatory amount.

 For US and resident aliens, all prizes and awards in the amount of $600 or greater must be reported by the Foundation to the IRS on Form 1099-MISC.
-It is the responsibility of all prize and award recipients, regardless of the amount of the prize, to report the taxable amount received to the IRS on their personal income tax returns.
+Regardless of the amount of the prize, all prize and award recipients must report the taxable amount received to the IRS on their personal income tax returns.

-Fellowships and scholarships generally are not taxable under Section 117A of the Internal Revenue Code unless services are required to be performed as a condition to the grant.
-Then they are taxable to the extent of the fair market value of such services and are reportable on a form W-2, and subject to withholding taxes.
+Fellowships and scholarships generally are not taxable under Section 117A of the Internal Revenue Code unless services are required to be performed as a condition of the grant.
+Then, they are taxable to the extent of the fair market value of such services and are reportable on a form W-2 and subject to withholding taxes.
 FICA will be applied, depending on the nature of the employment.

 The scholarship must be used for tuition and related expenses.
 Any part of the scholarship used for room and board is taxable.
 The burden of proof is on the recipient.
 Student scholarships are non-taxable if no services are required or there is no action on the part of the student as a condition to the award.